 - Performing work that requires frequent bending, twisting or lifting

 Sciatica symptoms can vary widely depending on the exact cause, location and severity of the compression.
-Symptoms typically include lower back and leg pain, numbness and tingling in the feet, muscle weakness and other neuropathic symptoms.
-Thankfully, these symptoms can be successfully treated with conservative (noninvasive) or surgical treatment.
+Symptoms typically include lower back and leg pain, numbness and tingling in the feet, muscle weakness and an electric shock sensation.
+Fortunately, these symptoms can be successfully treated with conservative or surgical treatment.

 Treatment for sciatica symptoms

-At Laser Spine Institute, our minimally invasive, outpatient procedures can help patients find relief from chronic neck and back pain.
-These procedures are a safer and effective alternative to traditional open neck and back surgery.
-Because of our commitment to patient-centered care, we see a patient satisfaction score of 96 and a patient recommendation score of 97 out of 100.^
+At Laser Spine Institute, our minimally invasive procedures can help patients find relief from chronic neck and back pain.
+These procedures are a safer and effective alternative to traditional surgery and due to our commitment to patient-centered care, we have earned a patient satisfaction score of 98 and a patient recommendation score of 98 out of 100.^

 If you choose Laser Spine Institute for the surgical treatment of sciatica, here are some of the many benefits that you will be able to experience: